inside top of book cover

 [NOTE: THREE CHOICES HERE]

 84a (83) C. aciculatus flowering head Inflorescence elliptical or short cylindrical, primary branches arising whorled at nodes and spreading upwards, each branch with three (sometime two) spikelets clustered at end: one sessile the other(s) on pedicel(s).
 Spikelets with no or short awn, about as long as supporting glume.
 Ligule a membrane or a dense line of very short hairs. { Small, spreading grass, on dry, exposed ground, but also appearing as or in a lawn; common on Guam.
 USDA noxious weed.
-Manienie ‘ula, golden beardgrass [HAW - IND?] inifuk, palaii [GUM - IND]
+Manienie ‘ula, golden beardgrass [HAW - IND?]
+[FAC]; inifuk, palaii [GUM - IND]

 Chrysopogon aciculatus (Retz.)
 Trin.